stephqui/stephqui/README.md

 - 👋 Hi, I’m @stephqui
 - 👀 I’m interested in ski, parapente
 - 🌱 I’m currently improving Java, MySQL, C#,
-- 💞️ I’m looking to collaborate on all kinds og projects
+- 💞️ I’m looking to collaborate on all kinds of projects
 - 📫 How to reach me ...

 <!---